 What to do if Your Home Has Fire Damage

-- Corrosive byproducts can cause irreversible etching in as few as 72 hours.
-Call for professional help.
+- Call for professional help.
+Corrosive by-products can cause irreversible etching in as few as 72 hours.

 - If the temperature is above 60 degrees, air out the house to reduce smoke odor.